evanhill1989/evidence-based-parenting/content-drafts/blog-brain-development-first-year.md

 ## About the Author

-**[YOUR NAME], MSN, CPNP-AC**, is a board-certified Pediatric Nurse Practitioner specializing in pediatric neurology with over 8 years of clinical experience.
-After spending 2 years in developmental pediatrics, [she/he] has dedicated the past 6+ years to evaluating and treating children with neurological and developmental concerns.
+**Alisha Blevins, MSN, CPNP-PC, Pediatric Neurology NP**, is a board-certified Pediatric Nurse Practitioner specializing in pediatric neurology with over 8 years of clinical experience.
+After spending 2 years in developmental pediatrics, she has dedicated the past 6+ years to evaluating and treating children with neurological and developmental concerns.

 **[PERSONAL TOUCH: Add why you're passionate about helping parents understand brain development, what you find most remarkable about infant neurology, or what inspired this article. ~50 words]**

 ---

-**Medical Review:** [Your Name], MSN, CPNP-AC, Pediatric Neurology NP **Published:** [Date]
+**Medical Review:** Alisha Blevins, MSN, CPNP-PC, Pediatric Neurology NP **Published:** [Date]
 **Last Updated:** [Date]